 (68) An excluded student may request the Head of School to review their exclusion.

 (69) This request, stating clearly the reasons for a review, must be submitted in writing on the prescribed form to the Head of School within twenty (20) working days of the University's official date of notification.

 (70) A request for review to the Head of School may only be made on the grounds that clause (60)a-(60)c or (61)a-(61)e was inappropriately or unreasonably applied, or that there were compelling or compassionate circumstances (including onshore international students as required in the ESOS Act) which contributed to poor academic performance.

-(71) The Head of School shall review the decision and advise the student and Director, Student Experience Team in writing of the outcome of this review within ten (10) working days of receipt of the request.
+(71) The Head of School shall review the decision and advise the student and Director, Student Administration Services in writing of the outcome of this review within ten (10) working days of receipt of the request.

 (72) All students will be advised of their right to appeal the review outcome and the internal appeals process if they are not satisfied with the result or conduct of the internal review process as described.